Massachusetts Construction and Job Site Accident Attorney

 Have you been injured in a serious job site construction accident and are wondering if and when you’ll ever be able to return to work?
 The costs for intensive medical care coupled with time away from the job can weigh heavily on your mind after a construction site injury.

-Because the workers’ compensation system prohibits civil lawsuits for damages against an injured worker’s employer, many work-related accident victims overlook their litigation rights under the assumption that their workers’ comp benefits are all they stand to recover.
+Because the Massachusetts construction workers’ compensation system prohibits civil lawsuits for damages against an injured worker’s employer, many work-related accident victims overlook their litigation rights under the assumption that their workers’ comp benefits are all they stand to recover.

-In the construction industry, however, it is common for workplace injury accidents to result from the negligence of someone unrelated to the injured worker’s employer.
+In the Massachusetts construction industry, however, it is common for workplace injury accidents to result from the negligence of someone unrelated to the injured worker’s employer.
 As a result, injured construction workers often have the right to pursue both workers’ compensation benefits and personal injury damages in separate proceedings resulting from the same accident.